Marc Smith (poet): Uptown Poetry Slam

 Since July 1986, Smith has run the Uptown Poetry Slam, a three-hour show featuring an open mic (1 hour), feature—poet or professional touring act (1 hour), and the poetry slam.
 It is the longest-running, weekly poetry show in the country, and one of the longest-running shows in Chicago history.

 In 1990, the first National Poetry Slam was held in San Francisco (with three city teams attending including Chicago and New York City), and has continued to rotate among cities.
 The National Poetry Slam currently sees over 80 teams of poets vying for the title.

 Over the years, Smith has turned down offers to commercialize the slam, including movie offers and bids for corporate sponsorship.
 Smith says that what he considers to be Slam's increased commercial exploitation, and Def Poetry Jam in particular, as having "diminished the value and aesthetic of performance poetry."
 This, combined with a continuing lack of Slam's recognition by "big literature festivals and institutions" in America, has led Smith to become more invested in performance poetry in Europe, where he says the "audiences are growing over there.
 And the aesthetic is growing and evolving."

 Smith has published several books about the poetry slam movement, as well as publishing two books of his own work.
 He tours extensively, performing his own, blue-collar, Carl Sandburg-influenced poetry and hosting poetry slams.
 He also tours with a show titled Sandburg to Smith-Smith to Sandburg, which combines the work of both poets with live jazz.
 With Mark Eleveld, he has developed a podcast, "Thru the Mill with Marc Kelly Smith".

+In July of 2026, the 40th anniversary of the Uptown Poetry Slam was celebrated with an event at the Newberry Library in Chicago, at which the library also celebrated its acquisition of Smith's archive, the Marc Kelly Smith Poetry Slam Collection.
+In addition to photos, programs, newsletters, administrative files and promotional material, the collection includes "a pair of boxing gloves given to Smith by the late poet and artist Tony Fitzpatrick" at the celebration of the Slam's 25th anniversary.
+It may take up to three years to process the entire collection but the library anticipates that some material will be available for viewing later in 2026.